-Fees for rental property will be budgeted for based on the percentage growth rate as determined by Financial Services for a particular budget year f) Fines g) Other Income
+Fees for rental property will be budgeted for based on the percentage growth rate as determined by Financial Services for a particular budget year.

+(f) Fines

-Fees for fines will be budgeted for based on the actual income received in the preceding year and the percentage growth rate as determined by Financial Services for a particular budget year
+Fines will be budgeted for based on the actual income received in the preceding year and the percentage growth rate as determined by Financial Services for a particular budget year.